Sangamesh-star/Full_stack-Development/README.md

 ## 📚 Course and Topics

-### 🧱 1.
+### 🧱 Course 1.
 Foundations of Coding & Full-Stack Development

 | Sl.
 No | Topic Name                          | Description                                                                 |
 |--------|-------------------------------------|-----------------------------------------------------------------------------|